openstack/tempest/HACKING.rst

 - [T109] Cannot use testtools.skip decorator; instead use
          decorators.skip_because from tempest-lib
 - [T110] Check that service client names of GET should be consistent
+- [T111] Check that service client names of DELETE should be consistent
 - [N322] Method's default argument shouldn't be mutable

 Test Data/Configuration